 Qualifications and memberships

 If your areas of specialisation are firmly set and do not vary, then include them on your business card.
-However, if you are just starting out and you are unsure what your specialisations will be, or whether they may change, it’s best to leave them off.
-You can provide information about your specialisms on your website or social media profiles and change it as often as you need to.
+However, if you are just starting out and you are unsure what your specialisations will be or whether they may change, it’s best to leave them off.
+You can provide information about your specialisms on your website or social media profiles and modify it if you need to.
 You don’t want to waste your money on a pile of 200 redundant business cards.

 Social media usernames/profiles

-Many translators are active Twitter users, if this is the case with you, you may wish to include your Twitter username in order to connect with new-found colleagues online.
-The same goes for Facebook (if you have a specific business page), Skype, and LinkedIn.
+Many translators are active Twitter users.
+If this is the case with you, you may wish to include your Twitter username in order to connect with new-found colleagues online.
+The same goes for Facebook (if you have a specific business page), Skype, Instagram and LinkedIn.
 You could also include the link to your Proz.com profile.
-This could be especially useful if you don’t have a website, as it provides somewhere for the person receiving your business card to find out more about you.
+This could be especially useful if you don’t have a website as it provides somewhere for the person receiving your business card to find out more about you.

 Finally, be aware of cultural norms if you are handing out cards in a country other than your own.
 There can be differences in the way cards should be designed, in the information that they should contain, or even in the way that you hand them over.